makelinux/git-wizard/README.rst

-git-wizard - interactive talking front end git wrapper script
+git-wizard - instant git magic and tricks
 =====

-Wizard's vision: collect git tricks, troubleshooting techniques and git wisdom under one hat.
+Wizard's vision: collect git tricks, troubleshooting techniques and git wisdom under one hat and perform them interactively in dialogue.

 git-wizard scans status for your repository and suggests to perform suitable operations.